daksh1210jain/apna-college/README.md

 # apna-college
-This is my first GitHuB repo
+This is my first GitHuB repository made by me